 The key to success lies in making meditation a habit despite self-doubts that you are not doing it correctly.
 If you do get lost in a thought, just bring awareness back to the breath and keep going!

 I think one of the best benefits is that steady meditation practice

 contributes to non-reactivity.
 This is useful because it means that you do not let your mood states be as immediately or intensely impacted by what other people say and do, which is determined by their own level of consciousness and current mood state.
-Instead, you can create better karma for yourself by choosing what you say and do, rather than letting it be automatically determined by the other person who may trigger in you a negative emotional response.
+Instead, you can be in a better position to choose what you say and do, rather than letting it be automatically determined by the other person who may trigger in you a negative emotional response.